National Archives News

 Hispanic Heritage Month mural - Catalog ID 6190415

 We celebrate Hispanic Heritage Month (September 15 to October 15) to recognize the achievements and contributions of Hispanic American champions who have inspired others to achieve success.
 The observation began in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period.
 It was enacted into law on August 17, 1988.
-The theme for 2023 is “Todos Somos, Somos Uno: We Are All, We Are One.”
+The theme for 2024 is “Pioneers of Change: Shaping the Future Together.”

 View related records on the Hispanic/Latino Heritage resource page and in the Archives Catalog.
 Topics include: